 The EIR has a wide range of environmental impacts to analyze; everything from aesthetics, to air quality, to cultural resources, etc. Target dates for this type of project frequently change due to a number of factors, including changing circumstances (e.g. socioeconomic, environmental, operational, etc.), updated statistics and regulatory revisions.
 On occasion, components of a Master Plan may be subject to adjustment as work on a Draft EIR proceeds.
 It’s important to invest sufficient time, even if longer than originally estimated, preparing a quality Master Plan and Program EIR that will help guide future development of McClellan-Palomar Airport for years to come.

 Aviation forecast information includes current and expected future aircraft fleet mix, passenger enplanements and operations.
-Recently, the local FAA office directed the County to update the aviation forecast to ensure it includes the most recent data available.
-Unfortunately, FAA’s direction to use an updated forecast will delay our Master Plan schedule.
+In early 2017, the local FAA office directed the County to update the aviation forecast to ensure it includes the most recent data available.
+This direction required an update to the schedule, but there have been no changes to the schedule since then.

 The Board hearing date is not formally set until we’ve gathered public comments, and prepared a response to each comment within the EIR.
 At that time, we will be able to set a date for the County Board of Supervisors hearing where they will consider approval of the Master Plan and associated EIR.
 We are currently estimating the Hearing will take place in spring 2018.